rodolfobrandao95/ETL/README.md

     }
 ]
 ```
-> The illustrated JSON above represents the response we get.
-The displayed information is about the city of Brasília, from 01/01/2019.
+> _The illustrated JSON above represents the response we get.
+The displayed information is about the city of Brasília, federal district of Brazil, from 01/01/2019._

 The given endpoint enables requests by passing two paramameters: `mesAno` (YYYYMM) and `codigoIbge` (state code concatenated with city code), which can be obtained from the file _CSV/municipios_IBGE.csv_.